Locations:

 “If you’re someone who doesn’t eat a lot of processed foods, fast foods or store-bought foods, or if you’re mostly eating a very low-salt diet, then eating pickles daily might be fine,” Peart says.

-If you typically eat higher-salt foods, though, then munching on pickles will quickly put you over your recommended daily sodium intake.
+But if you typically eat higher-salt foods, then munching on pickles will quickly put you over your recommended daily sodium intake.

-When considering pickles as a snack, you should also take your overall health into consideration.
-“If blood pressure is an issue or if heart disease runs in your family, this is not a good choice for you,” Peart adds.
+When you consider snacking on pickles, you should also consider your overall health.
+“If blood pressure is an issue or if heart disease runs in your family, this is not a good choice for you,” she states.
 “But if you’re a healthy person — your blood pressure is fine, you have no heart health issues, and you follow a minimally processed diet — then I think you can enjoy pickles.”

 Pickles aren’t necessarily a superfood that will help you lose weight.
-“No single food will make you lose weight,” stresses Peart.
+“No single food will make you lose weight,” Peart stresses.

 Some varieties of pickles are higher in salt than others.
 If you’re comparing two different varieties or brands, look at the percent daily value (DV) on the nutrition label and choose the one that’s lower in sodium.

 “Generally speaking, a percent daily value that’s 5% or less is low,” Peart says.
 “If it’s 15% or higher daily value for sodium, that’s considered high.
-And some dill pickles per serving might be 50% of the recommended daily value for sodium, or more.”
+And some dill pickles per serving might be 50% of the recommended daily value for sodium — or even more.”
+That’s a lot!

-“To be a filling snack, I would suggest pairing pickles with a little bit of protein, like a handful of nuts or a small piece of cheese,” Peart says.
-“The protein will help make that very low-calorie food a little bit more filling.
-And if you’re enjoying pickles, then you should watch your salt intake for the rest of the day.”
+“To make pickles a filling snack, I suggest pairing them with a little bit of protein, like a handful of nuts or a small piece of cheese,” Peart says.
+“The protein will help turn a low-calorie food into something a bit more filling.”

 Learn more about our editorial process.